 Metra now enjoys a fully Managed AWS Cloud that covers all aspects of the environment, including automated code deployments throughout the development cycle.

 Managing technology costs with automation

-Amazon CloudFront is a global content delivery network (CDN) service that accelerates delivery of websites, APIs, video content or other web assets.
-With Amazon CloudFront, you don’t need to worry about maintaining expensive web-server capacity to meet the demand for content from potential traffic spikes.
+Amazon CloudFront’s CDN service accelerates delivery of websites, APIs, video content or other web assets.
+With Amazon CloudFront, you don’t need to worry about maintaining expensive web server capacity to meet the demand for content from potential traffic spikes.